 January 10, 2017–Ahmed, age 7, and his older brother, snuck into the back of the refrigerated truck.
-Since fleeing Afghanistan, they had climbed over mountains, and gone without food as they traveled through Pakistan, Iran, and Turkey.
-They had floated on a plastic boat in the Aegean Sea and kept going until he reached “the Jungle,” a refugee encampment in Calais, France.
+Since fleeing Afghanistan, they had climbed over mountains and gone without food as they traveled through Pakistan, Iran, and Turkey.
+They had floated on a plastic boat in the Aegean Sea and kept going until they reached “the Jungle,” a refugee encampment in Calais, France.
 Now, it was April 2016, and the two boys began the final step in their journey.

 As the refrigerated truck drove north to England, Ahmed and his companions began to run out of oxygen.
 They tried to open the truck’s door, but it was stuck.
 They banged on the walls.
 Frantic, Ahmed found his cell phone and texted a message.

 In New York City, Liz Clegg picked up her phone.
 Earlier in the year, Clegg, a volunteer in Calais, had given out cell phones, put her number in the phones, and told children, including Ahmed, to call if they ever needed help.
 When she got Ahmed’s text, Clegg was at a conference about the European refugee crisis.
 She called Tanya Freedman, her colleague at Help Refugees, a London charity.
 Freedman called the police.
 Using the GPS in Ahmed’s phone, the police found the truck at a rest stop, broke open the door, and rescued everyone on board.

 Ahmed had a phone because of Liz Clegg.
 The phone worked, because of James Pearce.